maddadder/couchclient/README.md

 The Couchbase SDK for .NET includes a nuget package called `Couchbase.Extensions.DependencyInjection` which is designed for environments like ASP.NET that takes in a configuration to connect to Couchbase and automatically registers interfaces that you can use in your code to perform full `CRUD (create, read, update, delete)` operations and queries against the database.

-### Completed version of the ProfileController
+### Completed version of the UserProfileController

 We provide a completed version of the Controller that this guide will walk you through in the Controller folder called `ProfileController1.cs`.
-This version is used for our integration tests and you can use it to check your work that you do on the ProfileController.cs file.
+This version is used for our integration tests and you can use it to check your work that you do on the UserProfileController.cs file.

 ### Database Server Configuration